eduvpn/documentation/LDAP.md

 The `userIdAttribute` is used to _normalize_ the user identity.
 For LDAP both `fkooman` and `FKOOMAN` are the same.
 By querying the `userIdAttribute` we take the exact same format as used in the LDAP server.
+This avoids creating multiple accounts in the VPN service with different case.

 ```php
 'LdapAuthModule' => [